theOtherLuke/nordlynx-router/README.md

 While conducting your install, **test connnectivity at _EVERY_ step**.
 Sometimes this will be on the host.
 Sometimes this will be on a client.
 I generally use ping for most of this, then add a browser to the test toward the end.
 If at any point you lose internet connectivity, stop and diagnose it at that point.
 This will make it easier to track down the issue.
 I will add some troubleshooting tips I came up with at the end of this writeup.

+This guide assumes you are eoing this on a clean install with no added iptables rules.

 **Step 1:**